chiyaxing666-sudo/nepv-visual-lab/README.md

 AI was used to help with:

-- summarizing the assignment constraints into an implementation plan
+- cross-checking the mathematical terminology and explanations for consistency.
-- translating source-paper framing into plain-language interface copy
+- drafting and refining the browser interface
-- drafting and refining the browser interface and README structure
+- reorganizing the README and report sections so they matched the submission requirements more clearly.

-What I verified by hand or directly in code:
+## What I verified by hand or directly in code:

 - the app uses an explicitly labeled toy model rather than claiming a faithful physical simulation
 - the iteration logic, residual definition, and eigenvector sign alignment are implemented directly in the code